a year-long, paid fellowship in the United States

 Are you interested in serving abroad for a year?
 Are you interested in transforming The Americas into a united and just continent?
 If so, apply to be an Atlas Corps America Solidaria Fellow in the United States!
 We also invite you to share/forward this information to someone you think might be a candidate.

-The Atlas Corps America Solidaria Fellowship is a 12-month Fellowship in the United States for professional volunteers from Latin America and the Caribbean.
-In September 2016, Atlas Corps and America Solidaria will welcome the third group of Atlas Corps America Solidaria Fellows.
-Fellows serve full-time at local Host Organizations, nonprofit and grassroots organizations, which preferably works in the field of health, education and social development, to benefit children and youth, and develop leadership skills.
-In addition, Fellows will learn effective practices in nonprofit management through the Atlas Corps Global Leadership Lab, the America Solidaria “out-of-country” orientation, and networking opportunities with other Fellows who are skilled nonprofit professionals from around the world and the Americas.
+The Atlas Corps America Solidaria Fellowship is a 12-18 month Fellowship in the United States for professional volunteers from Latin America and the Caribbean.
+Fellows serve full-time at local Host Organizations, which are nonprofit and grassroots organizations that typically work in the field of health, education and social development, youth development, and leadership development.
+In addition, Fellows will learn effective practices in nonprofit management through the Atlas Corps Global Leadership Lab, the America Solidaria “out-of-country” orientation, and networking opportunities with other Fellows who are skilled social sector professionals from around the world and the Americas.
 This prestigious fellowship includes health insurance, enrollment in Atlas Corps Global Leadership Lab and in America Solidaria Social Lab, flight and visa costs, and a living stipend to cover basic expenses (food, local transportation, and shared housing).
 After completing their term of service, Fellows return to their country of origin as global citizens, with leadership, cross-cultural understanding, and technical skills that position them well for further professional opportunities that support comprehensive approaches to poverty reduction.

 Eligibility for the Atlas Corps America Solidaria Fellowship

-2. Letters of Recommendation: Atlas Corps requires two (up to three) letters of recommendation from individuals who know you in a professional capacity and can write about your skills and experiences as well as your potential for success as an Atlas Corps Fellow.
-You will need to send your request for a letter of recommendation directly through the application system.
-Your recommender will receive an email that asks for a recommendation.
+2. Online Application - Part 2 (by invitation only): Atlas Corps will review Part 1 applications and invite eligible candidates to complete Part 2 of the application (known as the “long form”), which includes additional questions about your skills and interests and several short essay questions.
+You will also be required to submit contact information for at least two references who know you in a professional capacity and will write a letter of recommendation about your skills and experiences as well as your potential for success as an Atlas Corps Fellow.
+You will need to send your requests for letter of recommendation directly through the application system.
+Your recommenders will receive an email that asks for a recommendation.
 More detailed instructions can be found in the online application form.
-Recommendation letters should be submitted within two weeks after submitting your application.

 Scott Beale, The Founder and CEO